nicolasbadano/conupy/README.md

 - Convert streams, conduits and street data into SWMM models.
 - Support spatially distributed rainfall.
 - Post-process flood maps, both from event envelopes and individual time steps.
-- Supports QGIS and ArcGIS 10.1 for geographic backends
+- Supports QGIS 2.x and ArcGIS 10.1 for geographic backends

 # Installing
-Currently the QGIS engine is recommended, given it's the development platform used at the moment. **conuPy** can be loaded as a QGIS plugin by extracting all the source files under the following folder:
+Currently using QGIS 2.X is recommended, given it's the development platform used at the moment. **conuPy** can be loaded as a QGIS plugin by extracting all the source files under the following folder:

 On Windows: